Nathan22Miles/aoc/lessons.md

 use MiniZinc for constraint problems

 if you have the right data structure / base class ... a medium problem should execute the first time

+problems that involve adding/removing things from a ring can use a double linked list data structure with a map to find each node ... see 2020 day 22.
+If you use a linear array things get slow if you have a large number of items in your ring.